Dolnor/Dell-SCT-IT8518E-Fan-Control/README.md

 - default="true" property for given profile will enable it at program start.
 If there are not profiles marked as default automatic control will be used.

-- <name> property as implied, is meant to specify a profile name that will appear in the list when you right click the tray icon.
+- name property as implied, is meant to specify a profile name that will appear in the list when you right click the tray icon.

-- <interval> should be in range from 1sec to 2sec (1000-2000ms), this property defines the time interval in between EC data checks.
+- interval should be in range from 1sec to 2sec (1000-2000ms), this property defines the time interval in between EC data checks.

-Each <point/> property consists of 3 sub properties that you have to define:
+Each point property consists of 3 sub properties that you have to define:

 - safe_temp is treated as the lowest average temperature from 16 iterations to initiate manual control.
 If temps is higher than safe_temp automatic control will be retained.